willni9/will/README.md

   * subclass 3: semiclone: no matter the first commend is executed or not, the next commend will always be executed.
 * unit test class
  * this class is for test each function works properly or not, and also test after these classes interact correctly or not.
+*  Rshell class
+ * this class mainly to detect the connector and then serparte mult commands and connectors, then push into a tree, then we build a parsing function to split the each command into char, then to check each character property.
 # Prototypes/Reasearch:
 * Execvp
 ```c++